PRICE LIST - WEBSCRAPING

 A concrete example:

-A home improvement retailer conducts weekly price surveys on 300 items (tools, paint, hardware) at five competing stores within its catchment area.
-Surveyors record the prices displayed on the shelves as well as the promotions at the end caps.
+A home improvement retailer conducts weekly price surveys on 300 items (tools, paint, hardware) at five competing stores in its catchment area

 How do you conduct price surveys?

-Automated data collection: Bots scrape competing e-commerce sites to gather prices, inventory levels, and promotions.
-This method is fast, comprehensive, and cost-effective.
-It requires rigorous product matching.
+Automated data collection: Bots scrape competing e-commerce sites to gather prices, inventory levels, and promotions

 Data panels: Some providers aggregate data from the databases of multiple retailers and provide consolidated price reports.
 This method is accurate but limited to partner retailers.